Dying husband Chris Price's 'magical' six months with wife

 "He knew I had fancied a pair of Louboutin boots but they were way too expensive for me to ever afford them.

-"But Chris bought them for me and got me an even more expensive Mulberry handbag."'In the moment'
+"But Chris bought them for me and got me an even more expensive Mulberry handbag."

 The pair had known each other as teenagers and moved in together in January 2012.